quickwit-oss/quickwit/docs/configuration/node-config.md

 CORS (Cross-origin resource sharing) describes which address or origins can access the REST API from the browser.
 By default, sharing resources cross-origin is not allowed.

-A wildcard, single origin, or multiple origins can be specified as part of the `rest_cors_allow_origins` parameter:
+A wildcard, single origin, or multiple origins can be specified as part of the `cors_allow_origins` parameter:

 Example of a rest configuration: